 3. Before the exhibition, I do some digging online.

 I read the view or hear the short introduction of the exhibition and its curator.
 The website or digital channels are great for that.
 I use Google Maps, Flickr or Instagram to see what the place looks like, how to go there, and even people’s comments on the place/exhibition.

 4. During the exhibition, I feel and engage.

 I don’t take the audio and printed guides.
 I don’t ask for a tour with the curator or with a group of visitors.
 I explore on my own each artefact in no particular order.
 I sometimes read the label for more context and history of the artefact.
-If not, it is fine.
+If not, it is okay.
 I am here to feel more than to think or study.
-I am here to wander and get inspirations.
+I am here to wander and get inspiration.

-If something touches my heart or caught my attention, I often take a photo via my smartphone, that I will revisit.
+If something touches my heart or caught my attention, I often take a photo via my smartphone that I will revisit.
 Later.
 At home.